• Skip to primary navigation

 You'll only need three ingredients to make this tasty treat.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-• Dark chocolate: I like Lindt 90%, but you can use your favorite dark chocolate.
-Or use semisweet chocolate if you find very dark chocolate too bitter.
+• Dark chocolate: I like Lindt Excellence 90%, but you can use your favorite dark chocolate.
+If you find very dark chocolate too bitter, you can use semisweet chocolate.
 Another option is to use 90% chocolate and add sugar-free sweetener.
+The photo below shows haystacks that I made with Lindt Excellence 70%, which is what I typically use when I make this recipe for guests.

 • Coconut oil: You can also use avocado oil, melted ghee, or melted butter.